 Local Government Infrastructure Plan update

-In accordance with the Planning Act 2016 the City of Gold Coast has prepared a Local Government Infrastructure Plan (LGIP) which outlines the City’s vision for trunk infrastructure over the next 15 years.
+In accordance with the Planning Act 2016, the City of Gold Coast has prepared a Local Government Infrastructure Plan (LGIP) which outlines the City’s vision for trunk infrastructure over the next 15 years.
+The LGIP has now been approved by State and adopted by Council and will be implemented on 27 June 2018.
+All LGIP artefacts will be available on the City’s website from that date.